navanathjadhav/MEANingful-App/README.md

 4. **Set Up MongoDB, Redis, and RabbitMQ**

-   Make sure MongoDB, PostgreSQL, Redis, and RabbitMQ are running on your local machine or configure the connection to your cloud-hosted services.
+   Make sure MongoDB, PostgreSQL, Redis, and RabbitMQ are running on your local machine, or configure the connection to your cloud-hosted services.

 ### Usage